augustindbs/lse-course-finder/README.md

 There is also the option to **browse, sort and filter courses** based on relevant metrics (unit value, mean grade, first-class rate etc.), as well as **search for courses by keywords** in the course content or course name.

-The `preprocessing.py` file saves **course content data in a Pickle (.pkl) file, in binary format**, so as to significantly speed up keyword search.
+The `preprocessing.py` file saves **course content data to a Pickle (.pkl) file in binary format**, so as to significantly speed up keyword search.